tcltk/tcl/doc/markdown/singleton.md

 # Name

-oo::singleton - a class that does only allows one instance of itself
+oo::singleton - A class that does only allows one instance of itself

 # Synopsis